EXPOSING ANIMAL CRUELTY

 Animal Equality filmed shocking scenes of animal abuse on this farm, which is owned by Elsham Linc – one of Britain’s largest pig producers.
 Our investigation revealed serious and repeated violent abuse of the animals, including kicking pigs in the head and jabbing them with a pitchfork, by several members of staff.

-Two men pleaded guilty and have now been convicted of animal cruelty offences.
+Three men pleaded guilty and were convicted of animal cruelty offences.

 Documenting the reality of animals in factory farms helps to create positive change for these animals.
 Being an undercover investigator has been the most rewarding challenge of my life.